 In addition to research, Jessica is passionate about communicating science in a way that makes sense to individuals both within the science community and outside of it.
 She spent a summer teaching cell biology to bilingual middle school students through the Breakthrough Collaborative program.
 Prior to delving into graduate school, she also spent a year as a marine educator through the University of Georgia Sea Grant program, where she taught hands-on marine biology and coastal ecology classes to preschool through college students.

-Through the Interfaces of Global Change program, Jessica hopes to learn how to communicate her research effectively to individuals representative of a variety of fields, while also being exposed to perspectives stemming from more policy-oriented approaches to global change research.
+Through the Interfaces of Global Change program, Jessica hopes to learn how to communicate her research effectively while also being exposed to perspectives stemming from more policy-oriented approaches to global change research.